Global existence for an isotropic modification of the Boltzmann equation: Introduction

 In 2012, Krieger and Strain \cite{krieger2012isotropic} introduced a spatially homogeneous model equation that has since come to be known as {\it isotropic Landau}.
 It is obtained by removing the projection matrix from $Q_L$:

 As above, in the case $\gamma = -d$, one replaces $c_{d,\gamma}[f \ast |\cdot|^\gamma] f$ with $f^2$.
 Note that \cite{krieger2012isotropic} only considered the case $d=3, \gamma = -3$.

 Some regularity and existence results for \eqref{e:isotropic-landau} were later obtained in \cite{gressman2012isotropic, gualdani2016radial, gualdani2018isotropic, gualdani2022isotropic}.
 See also the review \cite{gualdani2018review}.
-For Coulomb potentials ($d=3, \gamma= -3$, the most physically relevant case), global existence is known only in the case of radially decreasing initial data \cite{gualdani2016radial}.
-Global existence has recently been shown in \cite{gualdani2022isotropic} for part of the parameter range $\gamma \in [-d, -2)$, which is striking because global existence is not known for homogeneous Landau in this regime.
+For Coulomb potentials ($d=3, \gamma= -3$, the most physically relevant case), global existence has been proven only in the case of radially decreasing initial data \cite{gualdani2016radial}.
+Global existence was shown in \cite{gualdani2022isotropic} for part of the parameter range $\gamma \in [-d, -2)$, which is striking because at that time, global existence was not known for homogeneous Landau in this parameter range.
+Very recently, global existence for homogeneous Landau was established in the breakthrough result \cite{guillen2023landau} for any $\gamma \in [-3,1]$.

 The Landau collision term $Q_L(f,f)$ can be seen as the limit of the Boltzmann operator $Q_B(f,f)$ when {\it grazing collisions} (collisions with $\theta \approx 0$ in \eqref{e:kernel}) predominate \cite{desvillettes1992grazing, alexandre2004landau}.
 For our isotropic collision operator \eqref{e:Qiso}, a true grazing collisions limit does not make sense because the angle between velocities plays no role.
 The correct analogy to the grazing collisions limit is a rescaling that focuses on the singularity at $w=0$ (equivalently, $z=0$), which becomes a delta function in the limit.
 With our choice of normalization constant $c_{d,\gamma,s}$, this is exactly the limit $s\to 1$ in \eqref{e:Qiso}.
 Then one has $(-\Delta^s) f \to -\Delta f$ and $[f\ast |\cdot|^{\gamma+2s}]\to [f\ast|\cdot|^{\gamma+2}]$, and taking the limit in $c_1$ and $c_2$ in \eqref{e:c1c2}, we obtain the following important fact: